 8.4 What is the best way to reheat air fryer bread?

-The air fryer is an excellent tool for reheating bread.
-Set it to a low temperature (around 300°F) for a few minutes to warm it up while maintaining its texture.
+Pop it back in the air fryer at a low temp (around 300°F) for a few minutes to warm it up and keep that crust crisp.

 8.5 What are some common mistakes when making bread in an air fryer?